 Georgia****, Illinois, Indiana****, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma****, Pennsylvania, Rhode Island, and Tennessee.

-****Update: Indiana repealed their adoption on February 21, 2013.
-The Common Core implementation has been halted in Michigan and is under review.
+****Update: Indiana withdrew from Common Core in March 2014.
 Georgia and Oklahoma are still implementing the Common Core Standards but withdrew from the PARCC Assessment.

 Common Core Sample Test Questions (Common Core Part 2)